Malika1109/PytrendsLongitudinalR/README.md

 What this does: It checks if the virtual environment pytrends-in-r-new already exists.
-If it doesn’t exist, it creates it and installs the required Python packages (pandas, requests, pytrends, rich).
+If it doesn’t exist, it creates it and installs the required Python packages (pandas, requests, pytrends).
 If you ever need to reinstall the environment, the function can also remove and recreate the environment.

 Troubleshooting Python Installation Issues: Windows users: If you run into errors related to Python not being found, ensure Python is added to